Te Piri Poho

 LCH (College of Homeopathy, London)

-Miryam is affiliated with the Centre for Theology and Public Issues (Otago University) and is a Resident Scholar and Adjunct Pouako/Tutor at Ōrongonui, the regional ministry training programme of Te Hui Amorangi ki Te Tai Tokerau.
+Miryam is a Research Affiliate with the Centre for Theology and Public Issues (Otago University) and is a Resident Scholar and Adjunct Pouako/Tutor at Ōrongonui, the regional ministry training programme of Te Hui Amorangi ki Te Tai Tokerau.

 Miryam’s doctoral thesis on Ireland’s Magdalen laundries examined shame, gender, and sexuality in the Roman Catholic Church in Ireland from feminist and postcolonial perspectives.
 Miryam studied liturgy at King’s College, London in the early 1990s, prior to training as a homeopath.
 Until 2019, she practiced and lectured in homeopathy in the UK, where she also worked in dementia care.